 - Debit card losses fell by 73 percent when EMV was implemented in Canada in 2009.

 Why is this the case?
-It boils down to technology.
+EMV security simply boils down to technology.

 EMV cards are equipped with computer chips for transaction authentication.
 When a chip card is inserted into a terminal, a unique code is created that can only be used once.
 The code is sent to the cardholder’s bank, which authenticates the transaction.
 In contrast, when a traditional magnetic stripe card is swiped, the same data is used each time, making card duplication possible.